caseypaquola/BigBrainWarp/docs/pages/tutorial_evaluation.rst

 * warp_jacobian.mnc: The Jacobian map is the determinant of the Jacobian matrix of a deformation field.
 This provides a succinct measure of the distortions at each voxel that are invoked by the transformation procedure.
 Negative values indicate a contraction and positive values and expansion.
 The values encode the % change, i.e. 0.1 represents a 10% expansion.
 * reg_dice.txt: DICE coefficient of the overlap between native, manually segmented labels and the transformed labels.
 See https://osf.io/7w2dy/ for list of labels.
-* af_dist.txt: Landmark registration errors (mm), based on anatomical fiducials (Lam et al.,) that were manually identified in BigBrainSym and ICBM152.
+* af_dist.txt: Landmark registration errors (mm), based on anatomical fiducials (Lau et al.,) that were manually identified in BigBrainSym and ICBM152.

 .. figure:: ./images/evaluate_warp_volumetric.png
 	:height: 350px